Vikings overcome 20-0 deficit at half to beat Broncos 27-23

 HORRID HALF

-The Vikings hardly could have played more poorly over the first two quarters.
-They punted on their first four possessions and already trailed 10-0 when they finally got a first down, finishing with just 47 total yards in the first half.
+The Vikings punted on their first four possessions and already trailed 10-0 when they finally got a first down.
 With the deficit at 17-0, Cousins hit Diggs for a 34-yard gain that was wiped out by a holding penalty on left tackle Riley Reiff, who had a particularly difficult time against the pass rush.

 INJURY REPORT